Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Experiment Setup

 \subsection{Data Collection}

+Many repositories on GitHub are not suitable for software engineering research~\cite{kalliamvakou2016depth,munaiah2017curating}.
+We follow advice from Kalliamvakou et al. and Munaiah et al., apply related criteria (with GitHub GraphQL API) to find useful URLs of the projects~\cite{munaiah2017curating,kalliamvakou2014promises}.
+As shown in Table~\ref{tbl:select}, we select public, not archived, and not mirrored repositories as open sources, use a set of thresholds to ensure they are active and collaborative, with relatively popular profiles (Shrikanth et al. report that popular projects usually have stars around 1k to 20k~\cite{shrikanth2021early}).

-Kalliamvakou et al. warns that many repositories on GitHub are not suitable for software engineering research~\cite{kalliamvakou2016depth}.
-We follow their advice and apply a related criteria (with GitHub GraphQL API) for finding useful URLs of related projects (see Table~\ref{tbl:select}).
-After that, to remove repositories with irrelevant topics such as ``books'', ``class projects'' or ``tutorial docs'', etc., we create a dictionary of ``suspicious words of irrelevancy'', and remove URLs which contain words in that dictionary (see Table~\ref{tbl:dict}).
-After applying the criteria of Table~\ref{tbl:select} and Table~\ref{tbl:dict}, that left us with 1,628 repositories which we treat as engineered software projects.
-From these repositories, we extract features across 78,455 months of data.
+In addition, to remove repositories with irrelevant topics such as ``books'', ``class projects'' or ``tutorial docs'', etc., we create a dictionary of ``suspicious words of irrelevancy'', and remove URLs that contain words in that dictionary (see Table~\ref{tbl:dict}).
+After applying the criteria of Table~\ref{tbl:select}, Table~\ref{tbl:dict} and a round of manual checking, we get 1,159 repositories which we treat as engineered software projects.
+From these repositories, we extract features of in total 64,181 monthly data across all projects.

-Currently, there is no unique and consolidated definition of software project health~\cite{jansen2014measuring,liao2019healthy,link2018assessing}.
-However, most researchers agree that healthy open-source projects need to be ``vigorous'' and ``active''~\cite{wahyudin2007monitoring,jansen2014measuring,manikas2013reviewing,link2018assessing,wynn2007assessing,crowston2006assessing}.
-As Han et al. mentioned, popular open-source projects tend to be more active~\cite{han2019characterization}.
-In our study, we select 7 features as health indicators of open-source project on GitHub: number of commits, contributors, open pull-requests, closed pull-requests, open issues, closed issues and stars.
-The first six features are important GitHub features to indicate the activities of the projects, while the last one is widely used as a symbol of GitHub project's popularity~\cite{borges2016understanding,han2019characterization,aggarwal2014co}.
+At the point of writing, there is no unique and consolidated definition of software project health~\cite{jansen2014measuring,liao2019healthy,link2018assessing}.
+However, many researchers agree that healthy open-source projects need to be ``vigorous'' and ``active''~\cite{wahyudin2007monitoring,jansen2014measuring,manikas2013reviewing,link2018assessing,wynn2007assessing,crowston2006assessing}.
+Based on our previous survey, we select 6 features as health indicators of open-source project on GitHub: number of commits, contributors, open pull-requests, closed pull-requests, open issues and closed issues.
+These features are important GitHub features to indicate the activities of the projects~\cite{borges2016understanding,han2019characterization,aggarwal2014co}.

 All the features collected from each project in this study are listed in Table~\ref{tbl:feature}.
 These features are carefully selected because some of them are used by other researchers who explore related GitHub studies~\cite{coelho2020github, yu2016reviewer, han2019characterization}.